ABOUT THE PROGRAM

 PRACTICE CITIZENSHIP INTERVIEW TEST

 Students currently enrolled in an English Language Learning class can practice for their Citizenship Interview Test with USCIS by scheduling a 1:1 appointment with one of our certified test proctors.
-Please contact the Adult Education Office to schedule an appointment.
+Please contact the Adult Education Office to schedule an appointment, or fill out our Program Interest Form, and a member of our Adult Education staff will contact you soon.

 FREE LEGAL INFORMATION FOR STUDENTS